dafny-lang/dafny/docs/_includes/Statements.md

 Dafny will report an error if it cannot prove that values exist which satisfy the condition.

-In addition, though the choice is arbitrary, given identical circumstances the choice will be made consistently.
+In addition, as the choice is arbitrary, assignment statements using `:|` may be non-deterministic when executed.

 Note that the form